jessica-devilla/JD_20_440_pset6/README.md

 Rscript code/make_figure.R
 ```
 This script will load required packages, import and prepare the data from github, and perform exploratory analysis on the dataset to produce 1 figure.
 PCA is performed using the native stats package in R.
 Progress is be printed into the terminal as the script runs.
-The *.png files for Fig1a-d are output to the figures subfolder.
+The *.png files for Fig1a-d are output to the figures subfolder as below.

 Fig1A: a histogram of cases per stage classification determined by parsing the metadata

 Fig1B: Scree plot showing variance explained by each principal component
 Fig1C: PCA plot labeled by stage

 Fig 1D: Biplot showing the loading vectors of the top 5 cocntributing variables